 As a valued customer, you will automatically be placed on our mailing list so we can remind you about your Spring Start-Up Service and Winterization Service.

-- Check the station valves for any malfunctions
+- Check the station valves for any malfunctions.

 - Adjust all the sprinkler heads on your property for proper coverage.

-- The rain-sensor setting is checked for effective operation.
+- Check rain-sensor settings for effective operation.